Lada Xray: Overview

-Production

-The first car body was assembled in Togliatti in October 2015 for testing, whereas the actual production of market vehicles started in December 2015.
+The first car body was assembled in Tolyatti in October 2015 for testing, whereas the actual production of market vehicles started in December 2015.
 The first XRAYs appeared in the Russian market on 14 February 2016.

-Lada XRAY Cross
+Facelift (2019)

 In July, 2019, an updated version with the name 'Lada XRAY Cross' was launched.
 Supporting automatic transmission and multi media systems, like Android Auto and Apple Car Play.
 In April, 2020, the 'Lada XRAY Cross Instinct' version was launched, which is equipped with the Yandex.Auto multimedia system.

-Lada XRAY Concept
+Lada XRAY Concept (2012)

 The prototype was produced by Vercarmodel Saro in Italy, at a cost of $1,000,000.
 The crossover receives an equally edgy styling complete with a leather coated seating arrangement, along with a futuristic dashboard and infotainment system.
 It has a stylish exterior, featuring a pair of long and thin headlights.
 The front grille bears a resemblance to an “X”.

 The name has two meanings: as an X-ray (a form of electromagnetic radiation) and as an abbreviation (X - crossover class, Recreation, Activity, Youth).